se-edu/se-book/oop/inheritance/abstractClasses/text.md

 </box>

-**You can use declare a class as abstract when a class is merely a representation of commonalities among its subclasses** in which case it does not make sense to instantiate objects of that class.
+**You can declare a class as _abstract_ when a class is merely a representation of commonalities among its subclasses** in which case it does not make sense to instantiate objects of that class.

 <box>